ECHOES FROM ELAINE

 Llewellyn Smith has written, produced and directed groundbreaking documentary films for over thirty years and received numerous broadcasting honors, including the DuPont and Peabody Awards, and the Kavli Science Journalism Award.
 At the heart of his work are stories that explore how racial injustice is too often nourished by misuses of history and science.

 Drs.
-Jerrilyn & Chris Jones - Executive Producers for Development
+Jerrilyn & Chris Jones - Consultants for Development

 Dr. Jerrilyn Jones, an Air Force combat veteran and expert in emergency medicine, along with Dr. Chris Jones, a rocket scientist, ordained minister and 7th generation Arkansan, are both passionate about films like ECHOES FROM ELAINE that explore and preserve vital unknown stories from Arkansas’ past.
 They are equally passionate about ensuring that these stories serve to guide toward a future that uplifts everyone.